 Anyone out there love beets as much as I do?
-During winter, I was a fixated on these royal beauties.
+During winter I was a fixated on these royal beauties.
 I made borscht twice and this salad twice.
-It may be a bit late in the year for those that garden like myself, but luckily there’s probably a Whole Foods or Sprouts near you! 🙂
+It may be a bit late in the year for those that garden like myself, but luckily there’s probably a Whole Foods or Trader Joe’s near you! 🙂

 - 4-5 medium beetroots ~ scrubbed clean